-Active auricular transcutaneous electrical nerve stimulation is also referred to as transcutaneous vagus nerve stimulation (tVNS).
-Noninvasive, tVNS stimulates the afferent auricular branch of the vagus nerve located medial of the tragus at the entry of the acoustic meatus.
+One is to apply stimulation on the ear and the other is cervical noninvasive VNS, superficially applying stimulation in the vicinity of the vagus nerve using a specially designed device, (e.g. gammaCore).
+Noninvasive auricular tVNS stimulates the afferent auricular branch of the vagus nerve located medial of the tragus at the entry of the acoustic meatus.
 Given that the right vagal nerve has efferent fibers to the heart, tVNS is safe to be performed only in the left ear. tVNS has been proposed to study cognitive functioning in patients with epilepsy and major depression.
 The rationale is that direct stimulation of the afferent nerve fibers on the ear area with afferent vagus nerve distribution should produce a similar effect as classic VNS in reducing depressive symptoms without the burden of surgical intervention.
 A noninvasive, transcutaneous vagal nerve stimulator has been in use in Europe.
-The device stimulates the auricular branch of the vagus nerve.
-It does this via a small earphone-like stimulator.
-Although no randomized studies have been done in patients with epilepsy, it appears promising in one pilot study (Bauer et al, 2016).
-Small studies have shown positive results with tVNS for the treatment of depression (Hein et al, 2013; Fang et al, 2016).
+Although no randomized studies have been done in patients with epilepsy, it appears promising in one pilot study.18 Small studies have shown positive results with tVNS for the treatment of depression (Hein et al, 2013; Fang et al, 2016).
 Additional, larger, peer-reviewed studies, with longer follow-up are necessary to determine the long-term safety and efficacy of transcutaneous VNS for depression.